cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 ### New Entries to the COSE Header Parameters Registry

-This document requests IANA to add new values to the 'COSE Algorithms' and to the 'COSE Header Algorithm Parameters' registries in the 'Standards Action With Expert Review' category.
+This document requests IANA to add new values to the 'COSE Header Parameters' registries in the 'Integer values between 1 and 255' range with 'Specification Required' Registration Procedure.

-#### COSE Header Algorithm Parameters
+#### COSE Header Parameters

 ##### Receipts